Bar Rescue: Nashville rescue and Wayne Mills murder

 During the taping for season 3, Taffer visited BoondoxXx BBQ & Juke Joint in Nashville, Tennessee and worked with owner Chris Ferrell, who was noted for having a hot temper.
 The rescued bar was renamed Pit & Barrel and the episode featuring the bar was to air on November 24, 2013, but on the night before the episode was supposed to air, Ferrell was arrested by Nashville police for shooting and killing country singer Wayne Mills during an argument inside the remodeled Pit & Barrel.
 Spike immediately pulled the episode from its originally scheduled premiere slot in primetime.
 However, it failed to remove the episode replay carried three hours later at 1 a.m.
 ET/10 p.m.
 PT from its broadcast automation system, thus it still aired.
 The network drew criticism for the error, in light of the circumstances.
-Since the accidental airing, the episode has never re-aired, though it has been distributed on file-sharing websites.
+Since the accidental airing, the episode has never been rerun, and it also does not appear on digital storefronts or Paramount+, though the episode has been distributed on file-sharing websites.

 Ferrell stood trial for the murder of Mills and asserted he acted in self-defense, claiming that Mills had violated the bar's nonsmoking rule and had threatened to kill him with a broken beer bottle.
 The jury convicted Ferrell of second-degree murder in March 2015 after a long-delayed trial, and he was given a 20-year sentence without the possibility of parole.
 The verdict and sentence were appealed, but were upheld by the appeals court in 2019.

-After Ferrell's arrest, Pit & Barrel was closed by authorities.
-The city attempted to sell the bar, but nobody wanted to buy it due to its reputation, and the land in the booming area was more valuable than the business itself.
-In July 2016, the former bar was demolished and the land paved over to serve as a parking lot for nearby businesses.

-International broadcast

-In the UK, the show airs on 5*, starting from January 8, 2014.
-It has since moved to the British Spike Channel since Viacom acquired Channel 5 UK.
-It's also aired in The Netherlands on Spike.

-In Sweden, Bar Rescue is shown daily on TV12 and TV4 Fakta XL.

-In Italy, the show is called Bar da incubo (Nightmare Bar).
-It is shown daily on Cielo TV and Italy Spike Channel.